 Thus, that brings us to the ultimate issue on the protestant side.
 A seasoned Catholic apologist will make this the number one response to the protestant claim that the Bible is the sole infallible rule of faith for the Christian and is the highest authority, above all other authorities (Sola Scriptura).
 And that response is:

-Obviously, Protestants believe it does.
-It is clever reasoning and rhetorically stimulating to attempt to run a Reductio Ad Absurdem on the Protestant in this way.
+It is rhetorically stimulating to attempt to run a Reductio Ad Absurdem on the protestant in this way.
 The argument says that the claim “all the theology God wants us to know is found in Scripture” is itself a theological claim not found in Scripture.
-To argue that the orthodox view of Scripture refutes itself is a nice attempt to steal a page out of the Presuppositional Apologetics Handbook, but the problem is that even with the argument’s pomp and frill, it simply isn’t true.
+To argue that the orthodox view of Scripture refutes itself is a nice attempt to steal a page out of the Presuppositional Apologetics Handbook.
+The argument looks good, its panache, complete with plenty pomp and frill.
+The problem though is that it isn’t true.

-The question could be raised though; does the Scripture need an explicit statement teaching Sola Scriptura (SS) in order for the doctrine to be biblical?
+The question could be raised as to whether does the Scripture needs an explicit statement teaching Sola Scriptura (SS) in order for the doctrine to be biblical.
 There certainly are verses that teach SS, and Christians throughout the history of the Church have been happy to meet the Roman demand, but the question still remains.
-Why is the burden of proof on us to prove the Bible’s sole sufficiency prior to the Catholic proving its insufficiency?
 Eric Svendsen, in his book Evangelical Answers, says it this way,

 “But as for you [Timothy], continue in what you have learned and have firmly believed, knowing from whom you learned it and how from childhood you have been acquainted with the sacred writings, which are able to make you wise for salvation through faith in Christ Jesus.
 All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.”

 The experienced Catholic apologist will be waiting in the wings for this one.
-The protestant citation of this verse will come about as surprising to the catholic as the clay pigeon does for the marksman.
+The protestant citation of this verse will be as surprising to the catholic as the clay pigeon is for the marksman.
 Peters was that marksmen, thus, this portion of his blog was dedicated to refuting this one verse.
 The rest of the portion of this blog will be refuting the refutations:

 “The Greek word ophelimos (‘profitable’) used in verse 16 means ‘useful’ not ‘sufficient.’
 An example of this difference would be to say that water is useful for our existence – even necessary – but it is not sufficient; that is, it is not the only thing we need to survive.
 We also need food, clothing, shelter, etc. Likewise, Scripture is useful in the life of the believer, but it was never meant to be the only source of Christian teaching, the only thing needed for believers.”

-This is true, but the problem lies in disconnecting “profitable” from the context.
-Namely, the words “complete” and “equipped”.
+What was said about ὠφέλιμος is true, but the problem lies in disconnecting “profitable” from the context.
+Namely, the words “complete” (ἄρτιος) and “equipped” (ἐξηρτισμένος).

 The Catholic suggests that since Paul here is using the term profitable, that means that the Scriptures are helpful, but that there are other forms of authority that are also profitable.
 But where does Paul ever give us these?
 He never says the church is profitable for teaching, rebuking, etc. He never says tradition is profitable for teaching, rebuke, etc. The fact remains that the only thing Paul ever says is profitable for us today, in regards to doctrine and good works, are the Scriptures.
 As Svendsen puts it,